GajenderTyagi/GajenderTyagi/README.md

 - 🔭 I’m currently working at ...
 Programmers.io
 - 🌱 I’m currently learning ...
 Micro-services
 - 👯 I’m looking to collaborate on ...
 Anything in IBMi and NodeJS
-- 🤔 I’m looking for help with ...
-Nothing as of now...
+- 🤔 I’m looking for help with ... chroot and Ansible...
 - 💬 Ask me about ...
 IBMi JS Git DevOps
 - 📫 How to reach me: ... gajender@programmers.io
 - 😄 Pronouns: ...
 GT